qinisela-ndlovu/hr_employee_attrition_project/README.md

 - `Jupyter Notebook/`: Python notebook for data cleaning and preprocessing.
 - `sql/`: MySQL queries used for data analysis.
 - `PowetBi Dashbpard/`: Power BI dashboard.
+- 'Excel files/': The view to be imported on PowerBi and other analytics data
 - `README.md`: Project documentation.

 ## 🔧 Tools Used